codevise/pageflow/doc/contributing/directory_layout_overview.md

 Most JavaScript code is contained in packages, which are grouped with the engine they belong to:

-* `packages/pageflow` contains Backbone Marionette JavaScript for the editor, ui library and shared frontend code.
+* `package`contains Backbone Marionette JavaScript for the editor, ui library and shared frontend code.
 Built using Yarn/Rollup.

 * `entry_types/paged/packages/pageflow-paged-react` contains React/Redux
   JavaScript for the frontend.
 Built using npm/Webpack.